kevbrain/apicastsix/doc/parameters.md

 - `APICAST_CUSTOM_CONFIG`

  Defines the name of the Lua module that implements custom logic overriding the existing APIcast logic.
-Find more information about custom config in [the documentation](/doc/custom-config.md).

 - `APICAST_LOG_FILE`
  **Default:** _stderr_